SvenLilge/tdcr-modeling/README.md

-## Modelling of a Tendon Driven Continuum Robot
+## Modeling of a Tendon Driven Continuum Robot

 This code implements different approaches to model the kinematics/statics of a tendon driven continuum robot (TDCR) found in the current state of the art.
 The implementation considers a two segment TDCR with three tendons per segment subject to an external load the robot's tip.